Md-SalmanHossen/TodoBackendProject/Explanation_All_Files/App_Index.md

    - **Example**: If a user tries to access `http://localhost:5000/unknown`, this middleware will catch it and return a `404` status with a message.

 ---

-This comprehensive breakdown should give you a deeper understanding of each part of your server setup.
-If you want to explore any part further, like diving into Mongoose schemas, writing complex queries, or building more intricate route handlers, let me know!
-We can also move on to exploring backend logic, REST API best practices, or dive into frontend integration with this API.